lorenKramar/WordPress/wp-content/plugins/preserved-html-editor-markup/readme.txt

 The caveats that still remains are:

+  1. With script blocks added to your HTML markup, the right arrow key does not pass over them in the Visual Tab.
+You can down arrow over them however so this will likely never be addressed.

   1. If you use the Paragraph tag setting for newlines there is a minor bug where it will only wrap your content in Paragraph tags if you specify Paragraph in the Format drop down or if you enter more than one paragraph of text.
 So if you just type one sentence and click save it will not wrap the content in Paragraph tags.
 I tried to fix this but ran out of my allotted time working on other core issues.
 Should be fixed in the next release.

   1. For performance reasons, it will only preserve spaces if 4 spaces are used consecutively - i.e. an expanded tab in developer terms.
 It will not preserve intra-tag white space like &lt;p&nbsp;&nbsp;&nbsp;&nbsp;&gt;.